GO TO

 John Nichols, Chief Executive of the Oxfordshire Ambulance NHS Trust met the WODC on 4th June.
 Here are some extracts from the minutes:

-current best practice was that ambulances did not respond to incidents directly from stations but from standby locations throughout their operational area.
+Mr Nichols said that current best practice was that ambulances did not respond to incidents directly from stations but from standby locations throughout their operational area.
 He explained that the majority of stations had been inherited from Local Authorities in 1974 and were in town centre locations which were no longer appropriate for current operational methods.
 In order to respond to incidents quickly, ambulances needed to be located at the edge of urban areas, not at the centre, so that they could react quickly to calls from within the towns or from the surrounding rural areas.

+The resultant option favoured by the Trust aimed to provide three main start/finish locations for staff, provided with a wide range of support facilities, and a range of social amenity points located in the vicinity of existing standby locations.
+The social amenity points would provide facilities for crews whilst on standby to avoid the current situation whereby personnel remained in their vehicles at strategic locations throughout the area.
 The changes were not intended as cost saving measures but were intended to enhance the level of service provided to the public and to improve the working environment for staff.
 He indicated that, from the capital receipt expected from the sale of the various sites set out in the document (some 1.3 million), approximately 1 million would be used to develop three new purpose-built facilities and the proposed social amenity points.
 The remaining 0.3 million would be retained for service developments.
 Initial findings had indicated that, as new premises would be leased not purchased, ongoing revenue costs were largely neutral.

 Mr Nichols went on to explain that the cost of bringing the existing facilities up to a minimum satisfactory standard would be some 403,000 and that, as the Trust only received some 200,000 of capital each year, this represented a two year commitment.